criggall/g4beamline-primer/README.md

 ```
 g4bl file-name.in
 ```
 where ```file-name.in``` is your G4beamline input card.
-Subsequent arguments can be added to this command; for more on this consult the Users Guide.
+Subsequent arguments can be appended to this command; for example, the ```viewer=``` argument can be used to visualize your configuration geometry on or offline (i.e., export to a file).
+To see the supported viewer options, see the table on page 22 of the Users Guide.

 To launch the GUI from terminal,
 ```